 My number one tool for combating summer slide is reading.
+Thank goodness for summer reading challenges to encourage this!
 We usually enroll every year in our library’s summer reading program.
 It’s a great place to start.
 And honestly, if this is the only thing you’re doing to beat summer slide, then you’re in great shape.

 Reading every day is so important.
 Your kids will keep their reading level steady – and they may even improve!
 They’ll learn some new facts and increase their vocabulary.
 And best of all, they’ll have fun.

-Have fun with one of these reading challenges
+Have fun with one of these summer reading challenges

 If you’re looking for something simple, you’ll find a fun reading log your kids can color at This Reading Mom.
 Each time they read a book, they can color in one of the books on the shelf.